wasmCloud/wasmCloud/crates/provider-archive/README.md

 Until we gain the ability to create network-capable WASI modules that can support robust capability provider functionality (like DB clients, web servers, raw TCP or UDP control, etc), Gantry will be storing and retrieving **par** files for each capability provider.

 ## Appendix A - Architecture values
-The following is a list of some of the possible architectures (_NOTE_ not all of these architectures may be supported by the waSCC host):
+The following is a list of some of the possible architectures (_NOTE_ not all of these architectures may be supported by the wasmCloud host):

 * x86
 * x86_64